Understanding Your CARE Tool Assessment

 The ADLs that affect how many personal care hours you get are:

-Locomotion – how well you get around inside and outside your home, including in your wheelchair.
+Locomotion – how well you get around inside and outside your home.
+This includes in your wheelchair.

-Bed Mobility –if you needed help to move to and from a lying position, turn side to side, and/or position your body while in bed or other furniture.
+Bed Mobility – if you needed help to move to and from a lying position, turn side to side, and/or position your body while in bed or other furniture you slept in.

-Transfer –if you needed help getting in and out of bed, a couch, chairs, a wheelchair, and so on.
-Transfer does not include how you move to and from the bath, toilet, or vehicle.
+Transfer – if you needed help getting in and out of bed, a couch, chairs, a wheelchair, into a standing position, and so on.
+This does not include how you move to and from the bath, toilet, or vehicle.

-Eating –if you needed help getting food from your dish or cup to your mouth and chewing or swallowing without choking.
+Eating – if you needed help getting food from your dish or cup to your mouth and chewing or swallowing without choking.
 It does not include making meals.
-It might include making sure you eat, or that you eat the right foods.
+It might mean making sure you eat, do not choke during swallowing, or that you eat the right foods.

-Dressing –if you needed help getting dressed or undressed, including prosthetics.
+Dressing – if you needed help getting dressed or undressed, including putting on, fastening, and taking off all items of clothing.
+This also means prosthetics.

 The assessor uses these definitions to describe the level of help you need with each ADL:

-To help you understand how ADLs are scored, here are some examples.
+These may help you understand how ADLs are scored.
 The type of help you need might not be included.

-Locomotion (getting around) - Supervision: caregiver must warn you of obstacles or stand by and monitor to make sure you do not fall.
-Limited: caregiver physically guides or steadies you at least threetimes a week.
-Extensive: at least three times a week, you must lean some of your weight on your caregiver as you move.
+Locomotion (getting around) - Supervision: caregiver must warn you of obstacles or stand by and watch to make sure you do not fall.
+Limited: caregiver physically guides or steadies you at least three times.
+Extensive: at least three times, you must lean some of your weight on your caregiver as you move.
+For example, you put your hand on your caregiver while walking across rough surfaces and your caregivers help support you or you need your caregiver to support you going up or down stairs.
 Total: caregiver must push your wheelchair.

 Bed Mobility - Supervision: caregiver reminds you daily to change position in bed, or stands by as you change position.
-Limited: caregiver helps arrange bedding or pillows between your legs or behind your back, or guides your legs into more comfortable positions at least three times a week.
-Extensive: caregiver bears your weight to change your position at least three times a week.
+Limited: caregiver helps arrange bedding or pillows between your legs or behind your back, or guides your legs into more comfortable positions at least three times.
+Extensive: caregiver bears your weight to change your position or pulls you into a sitting position while in bedat least three times.
 Total: you cannot help change position at all.
 Your caregiver must turn or move your body.

 Transfer - Supervision: caregiver stands by or reminds you how to get in and out of furniture safely.
-Limited: caregiver steadies you or takes your arm to get you in or out of furniture at least three times a week.
-Extensive: you lean some of your weight on your caregiver or need lifting at least three times a week.
+Limited: caregiver steadies you or takes your arm to get you in or out of furniture while not bearing any of your weight at least three times.
+Extensive: you lean some of your weight on your caregiver or need lifting at least three times.
 Total: caregiver always lifts you in and out of furniture.

-Eating - Supervision: caregiver reminds you to eat, or monitors you for choking.
-Limited: caregiver brings food to you, helps steady your fork or cup, or wipes your face at least three times a week.
+Eating - Supervision: caregiver reminds you to eat, or monitors you for choking or swallowing problems.
+Limited: caregiver brings food to you, helps steady your fork or cup, or wipes your face at least three times.
 Extensive: caregiver holds your cup or utensils at most but not all meals.
 Total: you cannot get food from plate to mouth at all, or caregiver manages feeding tube or IV nutrition.

 Toileting - Supervision: caregiver reminds you to use the bathroom or supervises while you do.
-Limited: caregiver steadies you on and off the toilet, helps you wipe, or helps adjust your clothing at least three times a week.
-Extensive: caregiver must bear your weight while getting on and off the toilet, wipe for you, or change your pads at least three times a week.
+Limited: caregiver steadies you on and off the toilet without bearing your weight, helps you wipe, or helps adjust your clothing at least three times.
+Extensive: caregiver must bear your weight while getting on and off the toilet, wipe for you, or change your pads at least three times.
 Total: you cannot help at all with changing incontinence garments or managing catheters or ostomy.

 Personal Hygiene - Supervision: caregiver reminds or supervises you with hygiene such as combing hair, nail clipping, shaving, or brushing your teeth.
 Limited: caregiver helps steady your arm as you brush your teeth or hair at least three times a week.
 Extensive: caregiver washes your face and hands, combs your hair or brushes your teeth for you at least three times a week.
 Total: you cannot help with any personal hygiene task at all.